-I’m trying to pretend is Summer here, even though the wind and the dark clouds seem to say otherwise.
+I’m pretending it’s Summer here, even though the wind and the dark clouds are saying otherwise.
 I wish Summer will hurry and just arrive, but I guess seasons, as everything else in nature, only arrive when they are meant to.

 So, in the meantime, I’ve been eating and baking with Spanish chorizo and olives, pretending the time for picnics and holidays in the sun are here 🙂

-This bread could be a meal in itself, and works great toasted, as a side to a salad.
+This bread could be a meal in itself, and works great toasted, as a side to a salad or soup.
 There is almost no kneading involved, and it smells so good once it is in the oven, you won’t believe it!

 Ingredients (for half a kilo loaf):